-This part of ISO 28927 specifies a laboratory method for measuring hand-transmitted vibration emission at the handles of hand-held power-driven angle and vertical grinders.
-It is a type-test procedure for establishing the magnitude of vibration in the grouping areas of a machine fitted with a specified test wheel and run under no-load conditions.
-The method has been established for surface grinding tasks only.
-Cutting and sanding generally create lower vibrations.
+This part of ISO 28927 specifies a laboratory method for measuring hand-transmitted vibration emission at the handles of hand-held, power-driven, portable polishers and rotary, orbital and random orbital sanders used for surface-finishing processes, not compare a machine when operating under type-test conditions.
 It is intended that the results be used to compare different models of the same type of machine.

-This part of ISO 28927 is applicable to have-held machines (see Clause 5), driven pneumatically or by other means, intended for grinding, cutting-off and rough sanding, with bonded, coated and super-abrasive products for use on all kinds of materials.
-It is not applicable to grinders used with wire brushes, nor is it applicable to die or straight grinders.
+This part of ISO 28927 is applicable to hand-held machines (see Clause 5), driven pneumatically or by other means.
+It is not applicable to straight grinds equipped with a sanding wheel or to belt sanders.

-NOTE To avoid confusion with the terms "power too" and "inserted tool", machine is used for the former throughout this document.
+NOTE To avoid confusion with the terms "powertool" and "inserted tool", machine is used for the former throughout this document.